ArpadGBondor/Red-Inventory-Management/README.md

     - RefreshList()
 - Partners table
   - ViewModel: PartnersViewModel (derived from TableModel\<PartnerEntity>)
-  - View: PartnersTableView (in the ContontControl of TableView)
+  - View: PartnersTableView (in the ContentControl of TableView)
 - Product categories table
   - ViewModel: ProductCategoriesViewModel (derived from TableModel\<ProductCategoryEntity>)
-  - View: ProductCategoriesTableView (in the ContontControl of TableView)
+  - View: ProductCategoriesTableView (in the ContentControl of TableView)
 - Products table
   - ViewModel: ProductsViewModel (derived from TableModel\<ProductListEntity>)
-  - View: ProductsTableView (in the ContontControl of TableView)
+  - View: ProductsTableView (in the ContentControl of TableView)
 - Transactions table
   - ViewModel: TransactionsViewModel (derived from TableModel\<TransactionHeadListEntity>)
-  - View: TransactionsTableView (in the ContontControl of TableView)
+  - View: TransactionsTableView (in the ContentControl of TableView)
 - Users table
   - ViewModel: UsersViewModel (derived from TableModel\<UserEntity>)
-  - View: UsersTableView  (in the ContontControl of TableView)
+  - View: UsersTableView  (in the ContentControl of TableView)

 ##### Add/Edit table-records
 - View: EditItemWindow